 The U.S. Congress created the agency under the Occupational Safety and Health Act, which was signed into law by former President Richard Nixon on December 29, 1970.

 OSHA is a federal agency within the United States Department of Labor.
-The Assistant Secretary of Labor for Occupational Safety and Health serves as OSHA’s administrator.
+The Assistant Secretary of Labor for Occupational Safety and Health is OSHA’s administrator.
 He answers to the Secretary of Labor, a member of the President of the United States Cabinet.
+Here is the OSHA Org chart:

 OSHA Organizational Chart